US Border Patrol has released thousands of migrants on San Diego’s streets, taxing charities

 CBP did not respond to questions about the drop-offs.
 The Department of Homeland Security said last month that it has given $790 million for migrant shelters this year and asked Congress for an additional $600 million.

 Aid groups say government support is needed even for the services at the San Diego transit center parking lot, where migrants get travel advice from volunteers over the steady noise of railroad crossing bells and bus horns.
-County supervisors on Tuesday were set to consider whether to spend $3 million to keep the service for three months.
+County supervisors voted Tuesday to spend $3 million to to provide airport shuttles, internet connectivity, snacks and other basic services to migrants for three months.

 The Border Patrol dropped off about 400 migrants by early afternoon one recent day as airport shuttles left about every hour.
 Overnight camping is prohibited.
 Migrants with flights within 24 hours are encouraged to wait at the airport.